jyhuang91/approx-noc-bench/README.md

 should be compiled with PARSEC hooks and run to get a checkpoint.
 During checkpoint creation, the approximated regions (in virtual addresses) are printed, which should be dumped to a file.
 Later when resuming the simulation from the checkpoint, load the regions through the file.
-When memory accesses happens, the virtual address of the block should be passed along with the physical address in the system so that you can identify the approximability of the data block based on its virtual address.
-(But hacking gem5's ruby memory system and slicc for coherence is painful.)
+When memory access happens, the virtual address of the block should be passed along with the physical address in the system so that you can identify the approximability of the data block based on its virtual address.
+But hacking gem5's ruby memory system and slicc for coherence is painful ... and joyful :)

 Inputs for PARSEC benchmarks and for SSCAv2 can be downloaded from [PARSEC website](https://parsec.cs.princeton.edu/download.htm) and